 Besides that, the people I meet because of gaming.
 I love to adore this community, with flaws included.
 I have met a lot of people and learned a lot.
 We gamers are able to play games with complete strangers and trust them completely to work together towards one goal.
 Which is having fun.
 Of course, there are those rotten apples giving us a bad reputation.

 What also keeps me going is the interesting and new approaches games take at entertaining us.
 When I think I’m able to say, this game is like this game… I find a load of games doing something completely new and unique.
 And when everything comes together in one game paying homage to previous titles, I get overly nostalgic again.

-And that were all my answers.
+And that was all my answers.
 So, it’s my time to nominate five blogs I really like, huh?
 Well:

-In any case, let me finish this article with saying a few words of gratitude.
-In the 5 years I have been writing for this blog, I have reviewed over 200 games.
+In any case, let me finish this article by saying a few words of gratitude.
+In the 5 years, I have been writing for this blog, I have reviewed over 200 games.
 I have gotten over 55k visitors, over 400 followers on Twitter and 180 other bloggers following me.

 Thank you so much for everything.
 Everybody who visits my blog and leaves a comment, you put a smile on my face.
 Thanks to you, I’m proud of what I’m able to achieve here.
 At the start of this journey, I had no idea that I would be able to meet so many people and have so much fun with my favorite hobby of them all, writing.

 I also got a lot of opportunities from various developers to review their games and I learned a lot about game design and how the gaming industry works.
 Besides that, I got a lot of games for my collection as well, which I don’t mind since I love expanding that.

 So, thank you, dear readers, for making for giving me this experience.
 I can’t wait to provide you with more articles about the games I have been playing or the random thoughts I have about the gaming industry.
 I hope you enjoyed the ride so far since I’m going to keep going.